RominaZakerian/crossing-line-and-presence-on-virtual-fences-detection/README.md

 # crossing-line-and-presence-on-virtual-fences-detection
-detecting crossing line and presence on virtual fences using object tracking models In this project, I implemented the detection of the crossing a virtual line and presence on the virtual fences using object detection and object tracking models.
+detecting crossing line and presence on virtual fences using object tracking models.

+In this project, I implemented the detection of the crossing a virtual line and presence on the virtual fences using object detection and object tracking models.
 The coordinates of the line and virtual fences were given in the policy.json file.
 The result for detecting crossing line is shown as below: